laradock/laradock/README-HUMI.md

 In both the Laravel API and Hideaway, make a `.env` file based on the sample. `cp .env.local .env`.

-In the Laravel API, make a `.env.testing` file based on the sample. `cp .env.testing.sample .env.testing`.
+In the Laravel API, make a `.env.testing` file based on the sample. `cp .env.local .env.testing`.

-Both the `.env` and the `.env.testing` files need to be updated to use the Docker supplied database and redis.
-Update both files so that they contain these lines:
+Both the `.env` and the `.env.testing` files need to use the Docker supplied database and redis.
+Verify both files contain these lines:

 ```
 DB_HOST=mysql